rezanid/visiostencilfactory/README.md

 # Azure Visio Stencils based on official icons from Microsoft
 I started this project because I needed a decent set of visio stencils to draw my Azure diagrams.
-I wanted to use the latest official icons from Microsoft and I wanted shapes to act smart in the diagram just like the native Visio stencils, but I failed to find any.
+I wanted to use the latest official icons from Microsoft and I wanted the shapes to act smart in the diagram just like the native Visio stencils, but I failed to find any.
 The closest I got was [this repository](https://github.com/benc-uk/icon-collection) that has collected all the official SVG files published by Microsoft and generously shared sith everyone.
-Thumbs up to [Ben Coleman](https://github.com/benc-uk)
+Thumbs up to [Ben Coleman](https://github.com/benc-uk).

-If you are here to download these stencils, you are in the right place.
+If you are here to download all the these stencils, you are in the right place.

 ## Stencil Galleries
 The followig stencil galleries contain identical icons shared by Ben Coleman in his repository, but converted to Visio Stencils for your convenience.